leapmanlab/deeplearningsig/docs/internships/summer2018.md

 Remember - since the SIP application procedure does not let you specify a particular lab, you should contact labs directly to indicate your interest in working on a project.

+---
+#Questions?

 Please direct general questions about the application procedure to Matthew Guay at <matthew.guay@nih.gov>.

+For questions about lab-specific projects, please email the provided point of contact for the lab.